"Big 'H,' little 'd'." That's how Djuan Rivers, vice president of Aulani, characterizes the resort.

 - In 2013, the resort expanded and made some modifications.
 See my article about the additions and changes at Aulani.

 - Room rates: $$$$, Luxury.
 Expect to pay $400 and up.
 Room types include standard rooms and suites.
-Some of the activities require extra fees, although many are complementary.
-When complete, the property will be split about 60/40 between Disney Vacation Club time-share villas and hotel rooms.
+Some of the activities require extra fees, although many are complimentary.
+There's a mix of Disney Vacation Club time-share villas and hotel rooms.

 - Official Website: Aulani